 For example, let’s say you offer a friend $10 if the friend lets you punch them.
 Under these circumstances, you will likely be acquitted if you’re charged with battery.
 It’s certainly a bizarre circumstance, but it’s an illustration of one of the few circumstances where the consent defense might work.

 At The Denson Firm, our misdemeanor battery attorneys and criminal defense attorneys have extensive experience representing those who have been charged with assault or battery.
-Contact us today or set up a free phone consultation to see how we may be able to help you.
+Contact us today or set up a phone consultation to see how we may be able to help you.